wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-strengthen-your-security-posture/includes/assess-your-security-posture.md

 :::image type="content" source="../media/3-exposure-score-inline.png" lightbox="../media/3-exposure-score-expanded.png" alt-text="A screenshot showing the exposure score card.":::

 From the dashboard, you can select **Improve score** to learn how to improve your exposure score.
-Here's an example of the kind of security recommendations that you might see that will improve your score:
+Here's an example of the kind of security recommendations you might see to improve your score:

 :::image type="content" source="../media/3-exposure-score-recommended-actions-inline.png" lightbox="../media/3-exposure-score-recommended-actions-expanded.png" alt-text="A screenshot showing recommended actions to improve exposure score.":::

 #### Use device value tagging

-Attackers consider some of your organization's assets to be more valuable than others.
+Attackers consider some of your organization's assets more valuable than others.
 Devices such as domain controllers, executive users' devices, and machines that host production services are valuable targets to attackers.
-They could use these devices to access sensitive data or move up into the organization's systems for greater control.
-As a result, assets like these will need more attention and higher prioritization, to reduce the overall risk for your organization.
+These devices could be used to access sensitive data or move up into the organization's systems for greater control.
+As a result, assets like these need more attention and higher prioritization, to reduce the overall risk for your organization.

-You can use device value tagging to indicate how assets should be prioritized and achieve a more accurate assessment of the overall risk for your organization.
+Use device value tagging to indicate how assets should be prioritized and achieve a more accurate assessment of the overall risk for your organization.
 You can tag any of your devices with one of the following values:

 - **High value**
 - **Normal value** (Default)
 - **Low value**

 The value you assign is taken into account for each individual device when calculating the exposure score.
-Devices that you mark as **High value** will be weighted more during the calculation of your exposure score.
+Devices marked as **High value** will be weighted more during the calculation of your exposure score.

 You can assign a device value tag from the device details pane of your devices: